 Focus on function

 What do you envision your kitchen being?
 Is it a gathering space for a large family with kids?
 Is it a sophisticated space to host get-togethers?
 Or, is it simply a place to cook food?
 What a kitchen is used for could dictate the best type of flooring.

 Hardwood, for example, is durable, and best suited to open floor plans.
 Vinyl flooring is great for frequent cooking, easy to maintain and an affordable kitchen flooring option for those with a tight budget.
 Porcelain is ideal for that polished stone look and the most durable option.
 Cork flooring is softer, slip-resistant and Eco-friendly.

 Design focused on function is all well and good, but it won’t help a homeowner much if the color is wrong.
 The art of interior design is essential to catching a potential buyer’s eye.
 Is your kitchen sleek, high-tech and modern?
 Go with a darker color, such as espresso or gray.
 Looking for a brighter, more welcoming tone?
 Honey, white and whitewash are the top trending colors in 2018.

-As important as type of material and color, design is another essential element when considering kitchen flooring.
-Patterns are the name of the game: layouts such as herringbone, checkered, hexagon or chevron not only allow you to get creative, but will also turn heads.
+As important as the type of material and color, the design is another essential element when considering kitchen flooring.
+Patterns are the name of the game: layouts such as herringbone, checkered, hexagon or chevron not only allow you to get creative but will also turn heads.

-Style is also important when determining design.
-Your kitchen style may be dictated by the home’s location, how much natural light the kitchen receives and how the tile ties in with the carpet or other flooring in the rest of the house.
+Style is also important when determining the design.
+Your kitchen style may be dictated by the home’s location, how much natural light the kitchen receives and how the tile ties in with the carpet or other flooring in the rest of the home.
 Some new favorites are farmhouse, coastal and contemporary.
 Farmhouse is more rough-hewn, favoring a hand-scraped or distressed look.
 Coastal is light and airy, while contemporary is clean, smooth and bold.

 At the end of the day, the most important aspect to improving your kitchen flooring is finding the right balance between eye-popping design and durability.
 It’s bound to get messy, but if you follow these simple guidelines, the only thing you may have to pick up from your kitchen floor is visitors’ jaws.